-A licensed behavioral support specialist must meet the following standards:

-1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+- A licensed behavioral support specialist must meet the following standards: - 1.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP.

 4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.